SAMMiCA/ChangeSim/README.md

 This repository provides ChangeSim dataset, codes and files for evaluation.
 Please refer to our [paper](https://arxiv.org/abs/2103.05368) (accepted to [IROS2021](https://www.iros2021.org/)) for more information about the dataset.

-## Recent updates (Under construction)
+## Recent updates
-- [x] Dataset download links (March 10, 2021)
+- [x] Dataset download links
-- [ ] Documentation for the dataset
+- [x] Documentation for the dataset
-- [ ] A Tutorial for the visualization of ChangeSim
+- [x] A tutorial for the visualization of ChangeSim
-- [ ] A Tutorial for the data collection using Airsim and UE4
+- [x] A tutorial for the data collection using Airsim and UE4

 ## Dataset download